messi20040131-hash/RENAULTAPIFY/README.md

 ## License

-This project is proprietary software for Zorraga Pièces Auto.
+This project is proprietary software for Ste Piéces Auto Renault.

 ## Support